-The Texas Department of Transportation (TxDOT) is requiring the District to relocate water and wastewater pipelines that conflict with the TxDOT FM 1960 Expansion Project.
+The Texas Department of Transportation (TxDOT) required the District to relocate water and wastewater pipelines that conflict with the TxDOT FM 1960 Expansion Project.
 The District expended \$2,321,765 during prior fiscal years on engineering and the acquisition of easements needed to relocate the lines.
-The District expects to be reimbursed approximately 85% of eligible costs from TxDOT at the completion of the project.
-The District received \$1,068,751 (less 10% retainage) in the prior year for easement purchases in fiscal years 2020 and 2021.
-Additional reimbursement is expected in fiscal year 2024.
+The District received \$1,068,751 (less 10% retainage) in a prior year for easement purchases and an additional \$1,092,704 during the current fiscal year for engineering costs and additional easement acquisition costs.
+TxDOT withheld 10% of the payment which the District has recorded as a receivable in its financial statements.